 A lot has changed over the course of 75 years!
 For a 75th birthday, it’s really fun to get presents that remind everyone of exactly how much has happened during the person’s lifetime.

 Who knows history better than The New York Times?
 Impress the birthday man or woman with a thoughtful gift that features the world’s top headlines from America’s preeminent newspaper.

-Enjoy Free Shipping on up to 2 Custom Birthday Books or Ultimate Birthday Books at The New York Times Store!
-Valid through 12/31/2021.
+Enjoy Free Shipping on up to 2 Custom Birthday Books or Ultimate Birthday Books at The New York Times Store.
+Expires 12/31/2021.

 Our top picks from The New York Times:

 - The Ultimate Birthday Book – Every single birthday front page from someone’s entire life – 75 years of headlines!
 The 140 page personalized book is full of extra details, including a photo-packed timeline and a collection of world-changing front pages.
 From $155.